cr1tbit/simsim800/README.md

 uint8_t (*handle_set_gpio_led)((uint8_t state);
 uint8_t (*handle_set_gpio_pwr)((uint8_t state);
 uint8_t (*handle_delay_ms)(uint16_t time_ms);
+//may be passed stub function on some UART implementations void (*handle_flush)();
 ```
 and the library (in theory) will work just fine

 ## Work = in progress
 Please don't use it yet but feel free to feel inspired.

+In order for this lib to make sense, the handlers magic should be rewritten into
+a lot of #DEFINE magic.
+One day.